-- Think how you would expect your or your children's data to be looked after / kept secure; - Lock computer screens if you leave your desk; - Regularly change passwords; - Use secure passwords (e.g. three random words or mixture of upper/lower case/numbers/characters); - Have a clear desk policy whenever you leave your desk; - Keep data to what is absolutely necessary to perform the task in hand; - Keep data secure by locking away in a locked cabinet or office or stored electronically; - Keep pupil data in staff workrooms rather than classrooms; - Think about the data if sensitive be more vigilant; - Remove identifiers to individuals wherever possible; - Mark books electronic is safer (Firefly / Excel), or replace names with initials and reduce information contained; - Be careful with UCAS forms, due to the amount of personal info entered by students do not print and do not leave on your screen when dealing with other students.
+- Think how you would expect your or your children's data to be looked after / kept secure; - Lock computer screens if you leave your desk; - Regularly change passwords; - Use secure passwords (e.g. three random words or mixture of upper/lower case/numbers/characters); - Have a clear desk policy whenever you leave your desk; - Keep data to what is absolutely necessary to perform the task in hand; - Keep data secure by locking away in a locked cabinet or office or stored electronically; - Keep pupil data in staff workrooms rather than classrooms; - Think about the data if sensitive be more vigilant; - Consider the security of documentation, particularly passports or copies of passports, when you are travelling.
+Copies stored in a secure folder on a phone are safer than hard copies. - Remove identifiers to individuals wherever possible; - Mark books electronic is safer (Firefly / Excel), or replace names with initials and reduce information contained; - Be careful with UCAS forms, due to the amount of personal info entered by students do not print and do not leave on your screen when dealing with other students.
 Never share with a third party, e.g. for mock interviews; - If looking to introduce a new process contact the Data Protection Officer regarding a Data Protection Impact Assessment (DPIA); - Make data protection a regular agenda item at meetings; - Be mindful of what data you take home, what you do with it and where you leave it; - Consider if consent is required, e.g. pupil hoodies with their names on; - Check students have photography consent (shown on SIMS, see below) before using images.
 Remember to check on each occasion of use as consent can be withdrawn at any stage. - Shred all paper waste which contains pupil / staff info confidential waste can also be added to the security sacks in the Schools' / Foundation offices for safe disposal; - Regularly go through your emails and delete old ones save and store as a pdf if you need to retain a record; - Report to the data protection lead if you think there has been a breach or if you directly receive a subject access request; - Delete data / images from shared school devices after use, e.g. photos on school cameras, numbers stored in school phones.